jbilcke-hf/ai-tube/src/lib/clap/clap-specification-draft.md

   // can be re-computed from width and height
   orientation: "landscape" | "vertical" | "square"

+  // the expected duration of the project
+  durationInMs: number

   // the suggested width and height of the video
   // note that this is just an indicator,
   // and might be superseeded by the application reading the .clap file